We All Kill Time - But Rarely on Purpose

 Why Waiting Feels So Uncomfortable

-Behavioral research suggests unstructured idle time often feels longer and more stressful than structured activity - even if the activity is small.
+You’re in a state of suspension.
+Behavioural research indicates that unstructured idle time often feels longer and more stressful than organised activity - even if the activity is minor.

-But here’s the upside: when you choose how to use small waiting periods intentionally, they stop feeling like interruptions.
-They become transitions.
+But here’s the good part: when you deliberately choose how to use short waiting periods, they stop feeling like interruptions.
+Instead, they become transitions.

-And transitions shape your day more than you think.
+And transitions influence your day more than you realise.

 The 5-Minute Rule: Micro-Actions That Actually Matter